 "I was changing a light bulb," Colleen says while busily writing in her notes.

 "This is a set-up by Friday the 13th.
 You are in on this.
 I'm getting out of here while I still have a bit of luck," Michael says, racing out the door.

 "Michael, next appointment we need to talk about your paranoid delusions."

 Meow.
 Ahem.
 Roar.

 She hears him yell, "See you next Friday!"

 By the end of the workday, she is pretty worn out.
-On the way to her car, Colleen sees a patient that she used to counsel when she first started working for the clinic.
+On the way to her car, Colleen sees a patient who she used to counsel when she first started working for the clinic.
 Denise had a troubled childhood bouncing from foster home to foster home.
 Her chaotic past left her with severe anxiety problems.
 Colleen worked with her for a year before Denise set out on her own three years ago, determined never to set foot in a foster home again.
-Nor did she ever want to patronize a Foster’s Freeze.
+Nor did she ever want to patronize a Foster's Freeze.
 The association would simply be too painful.

 "Hey Denise, how's it going?"
 Colleen asks.